argoproj-labs/argocd-operator/docs/usage/export.md

 **azure.service.cert**

-The certificate for authenticating the Service Principal that will be used to access Azure Storage.
+The combination of certificate and private key for authenticating the Service Principal that will be used to access Azure Storage.

 **azure.storage.account**